 According to a study by Chirchi, Waghmare, and Chirchi (2011), choosing the proper biometric tool to fit the specific situation requires knowledge of technological developments.
 One such development is the iris scan.
 Found to be a reliable form of authentication the military has evolved this form of biometric identification into a portable tool on the battlefield.
 The biometric automated toolset (BAT) is the primary system used by the U.S Central Command to store biometric data such as iris scans, (D’Agostino, 2008).
 The iris scan is a unique form of identification.
 In its genetic properties no two eyes are the same and furthermore the characteristic that is dependent on genetics is the pigmentation of the iris, (Chirchi, Waghmare, and Chirchi, 2011).

 Although not less reliable but a less developed form of biometric identification is facial recognition.
 It utilizes automated methods to verify the identity of a person based on physiological characteristics.
-Tolba, El-Baz, and El-Harby, (2011) describe facial recognition as a way to detect facial patterns even in a crowded scene using classification algorithms.
-A computer algorithm “normalizes” the biometric signature so that it is in the same format as the signatures on the system’s database, (Tolba, 2011).
+Tolba, El-Baz, and El-Harby (2011) describe facial recognition as a way to detect facial patterns even in a crowded scene using classification algorithms.
+A computer algorithm “normalizes” the biometric signature so that it is in the same format as the signatures on the system’s database (Tolba, 2011).
 Facial recognition is seen as a convenient biometric tool due to being both machine-readable and human readable.
 The ubiquity of surveillance cameras means that, in a sense, a face can leave a trace and therefore be useful forensically, as are DNA and fingerprints, (DOD, 2007).

 Methods